 MetaLocator charges for services in proportion to our customer's utilization of our services.
 This is often expressed as the total number of "page views" incurred.
-This most accurately reflects our costs and is an important measure when sizing the infrastructure dedicated to your account.
+This most accurately reflects our costs to deliver service and is an important measure when sizing the infrastructure dedicated to your account.
 The meaning of a "page views" can vary in certain contexts.
 This document defines those contexts.

-A single page view is incurred in each of the following example scenarios:
+For example, a single page view is incurred in each of the following example scenarios:

-- A call to our Data Management API is executed
+A call to our Data Management API is executed

-- A call to our Analytics API is executed
+A call to our Analytics API is executed

-- A text message is delivered by MetaLocator that includes location results.
+A text message is delivered by MetaLocator that includes location results.

-- An email is delivered by MetaLocator that includes location results.
+An email is delivered by MetaLocator that includes location results.

-- A user drags the map to display additional search results.
+A user drags the map to display additional search results.

 Page views are not incurred in these scenarios:

-- We render a "Where to Buy" button on your Web site.
+We render a "Where to Buy" button on your Web site.

-- A mobile app that uses our API is loaded, but no queries are sent to our API.
+A mobile app that uses our API is loaded, but no queries are sent to our API.

-- A text message is received by MetaLocator.
+A text message is received by MetaLocator.

 A complete reporting of your page views can be found under in the MetaLocator dashboard under Account Usage.
 Questions regarding your account, or your page views can be directed to our helpdesk.